LucasCttr/LucasCttr/README.md

 - Currently developing: A logistics management system built with .NET, focusing on Domain-Driven Design (DDD) and Clean Architecture.

 If you want to see some of my work, check out my pinned repositories below!

-### Some Facts:
-- Finalizing my 5th year of Systems Engineering.
-- Fan of coffee and solving bugs at 2 AM.
-- Hobbies: Gym, playing football, and F1.

 ---